brouberol/Coffee-Break/README.md

 $ sudo chmod +x install.sh<br/>
 $ sudo ./install.sh</pre></p>

-<p>Now you can create a shortcut on your taskbar (NB: bin is at /usr/local/bin/coffeebreak, icons are at /usr/local/share/coffeebreak/), or type in <pre>coffeebreak X</pre> where X is your break time, and is expressed in minutes.</p>
+<p>Now you can create a shortcut on your taskbar (NB: bin is at /usr/local/bin/coffeebreak, icons are at /usr/local/share/coffeebreak/), or type in <pre>$ coffeebreak X</pre> where X is your break time, and is expressed in minutes.</p>

 <h3>Requirements</h3>
 <p>Coffee Break has been only developped and tested on Ubuntu 10.10 Maverick Meerkat.<br/>